-Gaylord served as a governor of Winsconsin and represented the state in the U.S. senate.
+Gaylord served as the governor of Wisconsin and represented the state in the U.S. senate.
 As a governor, he held a vision that addressed sustainable use of resources and environmental preservation.
 One of his most prominent contributions was the creation of the Outdoor Recreation Acquisition Program.
-The program sought out to acquire lands that would be maintained as wilderness areas and public parks.
+The program sought to acquire lands maintained as wilderness areas and public parks.

 As a senator, he encouraged the creation of a national hiking trails system, including the Appalachian Trail.
 He also served on the board of The Wilderness Society and was one of the sponsors of the Wilderness Act.
 This Act established the National Wilderness Preservation System.
 This is geared towards wilderness preservation and essentially protecting public lands.

 Apart from his fight against issues like pollution, he also spoke on poverty.
 Perhaps one of Gaylord's most significant contributions to the conservation movement was his creation of Earth Day.
 Since its inception in 1970, the world continues to celebrate this day.

 George Washington Carver was a world-famous agricultural scientist and experimenter.
 People knew, and still know, him for his contribution to developing new products from peanuts, soybeans, and sweet potatoes.
 George was one of the prominent scientists in the 20th century.
 His contribution to agriculture and the land led to birthing new ways to prevent soil depletion.